 How to Win at Life Like an Olympian

 Here are three things you need to do to win at life like an Olympian:

 3. Intend to succeed

+I have cerebral palsy.
 I trained like an Olympian after my SDR surgery.
 I was committed, focused, and I intended to succeed.
 If I fell, I got back up and tried again.
 As you’ll see, the results speak for themselves.

 While you may not be a competitive athlete, you can go for the gold in life!
 Commit to staying in the game.
 Commit to achieving your goals.
 Focus on what you want to accomplish.
 Keep doing whatever it takes to cross the finish line.
 Have an intention to succeed.
 Believe in yourself.
 Believe in your abilities.
 Keep knocking on doors until one opens.
 Don’t give up, train yourself to win and shine in the spotlight — center stage is waiting.